-- Pass the Test of Basic Skills or the Test of Academic Proficiency (or its equivalent) by the time 12 credit hours of program coursework have been completed. - Pass the Special Education General Curriculum Test (# 163) prior to beginning EDGSP 525: Methods of Teaching Students with Disabilities. - Pass Content Area Test, LBS I (# 155) prior to practicum.
+- Pass the Test of Basic Skills or the Test of Academic Proficiency (or its equivalent). - Pass the Special Education General Curriculum Test (# 163) prior to beginning EDGSP 526: Practicum: Students with Disabilities. - Pass Content Area Test, LBS I (# 155) prior to beginning EDGSP 526: Practicum: Students with Disabilities